 During the summer, the Medieval Institute regularly offers classes in medieval languages and paleography to graduate students and qualified undergraduates from Notre Dame and elsewhere.
-Occasional offerings are also available in history, English, theology, languages, and other fields.
-While in summer residence, students have access to the bountiful resources of the Medieval Institute and its renowned library.
+Occasional offerings are also available in history, English, theology, and other fields.
+While in summer residence, students have access to the abundant resources of the Medieval Institute and its renowned library.

 Enrollment and Costs